feritcgulten/Histogram-Equalization/README.md

 # Histogram-Equalization
-The equalized images and the histogram of its channels.
+Equalized images and the histogram of its channels.

 **<p align="center">
 Equalized Images and Histograms</p>**